 So if we see users increasing in overall impressions or average CTRs are growing, then it means the query intent is improving.
 Other metrics that help us understand how a keyword performs better or worse than expected are Impression Share, Average Pageviews per session, Average Session Duration, Time on a page, etc.

 (c) Content Intent:

 That can be measured based on content consumption across platforms and devices, increasing click-through rate (CTR).
 Also, measuring bounce-back rates from apps to websites leads to better content optimization based on the expected intent.

 You can also use Google Analytics to understand your site’s performance over smartphones and tablets.
 The metrics which you should be looking at are:

 - Mobile Traffic vs. Desktop traffic.

 - Time spent on each page or content category.

-Once you have these insights about user intention, query intent & content intent, then it becomes easier to optimize your website for better search rankings.
+Once you have these insights about user intention, query intent & content intent, optimizing your website for better search rankings becomes easier.
 And many folks believe that Google is more of a ‘relevance’ engine than an ‘intent’ oriented one.

 That is why building the relevance of your web entity and its contents by having quality inbound links, backlinks, and site improvements was always considered necessary.
 Although Google’s latest update, ‘Hummingbird,’ is all about intent and context, you can’t ignore relevance in SEO which I will be writing a separate article on shortly.